 However, something critical is overlooked here.

-Have the elections ever been so separate from the basic principles of democracy?
+Have the elections ever been so aloof from the basic principles of democracy?

 Has there ever been less ideology and more propaganda and manipulation?